 What’s Our Take…..

-If you are just a seasonal used and want to use drill bits for your house jobs or even you are an industry professional this kit covers all.
-I call is a Universal Drill Bit.
+If you are just a seasonal used and want to use drill bits for your house jobs or even you are an industry professional, this kit covers all.
+I call it a Universal Drill Bit.
 The main reason I put it on the number one slot is as Bosch gives all the instructions to use and whatever is mentioned is always there even more.